Glossary

 Account #

 Just like wallet, the term account can also be used for very different things.
 In bitcoin wallets that follow the hierarchy described in BIP44, a bitcoin wallet can have multiple accounts, with each one having its own addresses.
-However, account is also oftentimes used for accounts with third-party service providers.
+However, an account is also oftentimes used for accounts with third-party service providers.

 Differentiate between